Why Uptime Monitors Miss Real Outages (And How to Catch Them)

 Your Stripe API key expired.
 Or your payment processor is having a regional outage.
 Or someone rotated credentials in staging and accidentally pushed the change to production.
 The checkout page renders beautifully.
 The form accepts input.
 But when a customer clicks "Pay," nothing happens.
 Or worse, they get a vague error message with no explanation.

 An HTTP monitor on your checkout URL will never catch this.
 The page itself is fine.
 The integration behind it is dead.
 You are losing revenue every minute, and your monitoring dashboard shows green.
+To put a number on that, run your average order value and conversion rate through our downtime cost calculator before you decide how much to invest in deeper checks.

 3. API returns 200 with empty data